oracle-terraform-modules/terraform-oci-tdf-compute-instance/README.md

 ## Notes/Issues

-* Note for regions where you don't have multiple ADs, you can leave as null or inform correct AD.
-* Note for Image: you can choose "image_name" or "source_id" to inform the image you will use to launch the instance.
-If you provide both source_id will be used.
+* Regions with single ADs, AD property can be set to null.
+* If image_name and source_id are set, source_id will take precedence.
 Image Names provide by OCI are updated often.
-Make sure you provided an existing image name for the DataCenter the instance will be deployed on.
+Value provided as Image Name must match current Oracle Provided Image names
-* Note Mount Block Volume: the mount is performed only for Oracle Linux OS.
-At least one private key "ssh_private_keys" is required, when mounting a block volume and a public IP available to the instance and accessible from the internet.
-There is a limit for # of block volumes of 20, if you need more, please add the partitions in the list (go to main.tf file; dev_partitions  = ["sdb",...,"sdz"])
+* Mounting a block volumes is only available for Oracle Linux OS.
+At least one private key "ssh_private_keys" is required when mounting a block volume and a public IP available to the instance to be accessible from the internet.
-* If you change certain parameters, TF will try to delete and create, however it doesn't work properly always... when you see errors like the below, use `terraform destroy`, then `terraform apply` (instead of relying on `terraform apply` to handle things correctly).

 ## URLs

+For Oracle Cloud Infrastructure documentation, see

 * [https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/computeoverview.htm](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/computeoverview.htm)
 * [https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm#two](https://docs.cloud.oracle.com/iaas/Content/Compute/References/bestpracticescompute.htm#two)